merenlab/merenlab.org/_posts/anvio/2018-05-05-eukaryotic-single-copy-core-genes.md

 {% include _toc.html %}

-This post describes an anvi'o HMM collection of 83 single-copy core genes I curated from [BUSCO](http://busco.ezlab.org).
-This collection can be used to __assess the completion and redundancy of eukaryotic genome bins__ (stay tuned, viruses, you are not forgotten, and your time will come soon).
+This post describes a collection of 83 single-copy core genes I curated from [BUSCO](http://busco.ezlab.org), so anvi'o can __identify eukaryotic genome bins__ in metagenomic binning efforts (stay tuned, viruses, you are not forgotten, and your time will come soon), and __estimate their level of completion__.

 ## A brief background: